traefik/traefik/docs/content/migration/v2-to-v3-details.md

 #### Remediation

-Two level of remediation are possible:
+Two levels of remediation are possible:

 - Interpret the default path matcher `PathPrefix` with v2 syntax.
-It can done globally (for all routers) with the [static configuration](#configure-the-default-syntax-in-static-configuration) or per router by using the specific annotation: [traefik.ingress.kubernetes.io/router.rulesyntax](../routing/providers/kubernetes-ingress.md#annotations)
+This can done globally for all routers with the [static configuration](#configure-the-default-syntax-in-static-configuration) or on a per-router basis by using the [traefik.ingress.kubernetes.io/router.rulesyntax](../routing/providers/kubernetes-ingress.md#annotations) annotation.

-- Adapt the path regular expression to be compatible the go regex syntax and change the default path matcher for the `PathRegexp` matcher with the annotation `traefik.ingress.kubernetes.io/router.pathmatcher`.
+- Adapt the path regex to be compatible with the Go regex syntax and change the default path matcher to use the `PathRegexp` matcher with the [`traefik.ingress.kubernetes.io/router.pathmatcher`](../routing/providers/kubernetes-ingress.md#annotations) annotation.

 ## Operations Changes